 - South Africa

-This new remote worker regime is not a visa as such, it is a permission to travel and cross the border into Georgia, which was closed to most countries since March.
+This remote worker regime is not a “visa”, it is a permission to travel and cross the border into Georgia, which was closed to most countries since March 2020.

 Who Can Apply / What Are The Requirements?

 The following requirements are explained within the new legislation Order №1-1 / 334 by the Minister of Economy and Sustainable Development of Georgia: